harmslab/topiary/docs/source/protocol.rst

 Script details
 --------------

-+ :emph:`Calculate branch supports for the reconciled tree`.
-Takes the bootstrap replicate alignments and gene trees generated by RAxML-NG and feeds each one into GeneRax for gene/species tree reconciliation.
++ :emph:`Calculates branch supports for the reconciled tree`.
+Takes the bootstrap replicate alignments and gene trees generated by RAxML-NG and feeds each one into GeneRax for gene-species tree reconciliation.
 Uses the resulting set of reconciled trees to calculate bootstrap branch supports on each of the nodes on the reconciled tree.